learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ![](http://readme-pics.s3.amazonaws.com/mail.png)

 We don't have a Rails application, so we need to decide between the `mail` and `pony` gem.
-The easiest way to do this is by inspecting the total fork count, or by going to the Github repository.
+The easiest way to do this is by inspecting the total fork count or by going to the Github repository.
 Some questions that will help with making your decision:

 * How many people forked the repo?
 * How many people have contributed to the repo?